 Around the world soup is the ultimate comfort food.
 It makes us feel home, nourishes, revitalizes, strengthens, warms and just makes us better.
 In Peru it is even more than this; it's part of the Peruvian culinary history and tradition.
-Soup is eaten at home as main dish, in some areas as breakfast or as delicious starter.
+They eat soup at home as the main dish, in some areas as breakfast or as delicious starter.

-It is assumed that there are around 2000 different soups in Peru.
+We assume that there are around 2000 different soups in Peru.
 This variety reflects the rich biodiversity of Peru with its three main geographical zones (the coast, the Andean highland and the jungle) and the fusion of influences from different times and immigrant cultures.
-As in the whole Peruvian cuisine each region has its own native or adapted ingredients using it for distinct soups.
+As in the whole Peruvian cuisine, each region has its own native or adapted ingredients using it for distinct soups.

 As the name already suggests the Peruvian Menestrón is an adaption of the Italian Minestrone which came to Peru with the first Italian immigrants.
 Over time the preparation and ingredients of this Italian classic were "peruvianized" and today the Peruvian Menestrón hasn't got a lot in common anymore with the Italian original.